Hervarar saga ok Heiðreks: Synopsis

+Origins and development

 The saga tells the history of the family of Hervör and Heidrek over several generations.
-It begins with the mythic tale of Guthmund; then, the story turns to the sons of Arngrim, a Viking Age tale also told in the Hyndluljóð.
-Next, the tale tells of Hervor, daughter of Angantyr; then of Heithrik son of Hervor.
-At this point, the setting of the tale changes from to the Kingdom of the Goths to somewhere in Eastern Europe (c.
-4th–5th century); finally, the tale returns to the historically later date. considers that the latter part of the tale involving the Huns and Goths has a origin separate from that of the earlier parts and, in actual chronological time, is actually taking place several centuries earlier.
+Then, the story turns to the sons of Arngrim, a Viking Age tale also told in the Hyndluljóð.
+Next, the tale tells of Hervör, daughter of Angantyr; then of Heidrek son of Hervör.
+At this point, the setting of the tale changes from the Kingdom of the Goths to somewhere in Eastern Europe (c.
+4th–5th century); finally, the tale returns to the historically later date.
+Kershaw considers that the latter part of the tale involving the Huns and Goths has an origin separate from that of the earlier parts and, in chronological time, is actually taking place several centuries earlier.

-All the different manuscripts show a similar pattern: (a maximum of) seven sections, four of which are verse. identifies seven key events: 1. introduction with the forging of the magical sword Tyrgingr; 2. a holmganga (duel) between Örvar-Oddr and Hjálmarr, and Angantýr and his brothers, in which Angantýr is killed and buried with the sword; 3. (with the poem Hervarakviða) Hervör reviving her dead father Angantýr and retrieving Tyrgingr; 4. the tale of Heiðrekr son of Hervör, new wielder of Tyrfingr; 5. his killing following a riddle-contest (a gátur presented in poem form) with Óðinn; 6. war between Heiðrekr's sons Angantýr and Hlöðr (including the poem Hlöðskviða); and 7. an epilogue listing the kingly descendants of Angantýr.
-The sixth and final parts are partially lost or absent in manuscripts 'H' and 'R' but are found in the 17th-century paper manuscripts.